European-XFEL/Karabo/doc/howto/cli.rst

-How to use command line interface (CLI)
+How to use the command line interface (CLI)
 =======================================

 The interactive command line interface of Karabo uses `Python <http://www.python.org>`_ as a language and `IPython <http://www.ipython.org>`_ as interpreter.